 Filesystem Size Used Avail Use% Mounted on /dev/sdb1 20G 9.2G 9.6G 49% / varrun 393M 144k 393M 1% /var/run varlock 393M 0 393M 0% /var/lock procbususb 393M 123k 393M 1% /proc/bus/usb udev 393M 123k 393M 1% /dev devshm 393M 0 393M 0% /dev/shm lrm 393M 35M 359M 9% /lib/modules/2.6.20-15-generic/volatile /dev/sdb5 29G 5.4G 22G 20% /media/docs /dev/sdb3 30G 5.9G 23G 21% /media/isomp3s /dev/sda1 8.5G 4.3G 4.3G 51% /media/xp1 /dev/sda2 12G 6.5G 5.2G 56% /media/xp2 /dev/sdc1 40G 3.1G 35G 9% /media/backup

-he df utility displays statistics about the amount of free disk space on the specified file system or on the file system of which file is a part.
-Values are displayed in 512-byte per block counts. -H option is called as "Human-readable" output.
+The df utility displays statistics about the amount of free disk space on the specified file system or on the file system of which file is a part.
+Values are displayed in 512-byte per block counts.
+The -H option is called as “Human-readable” output.
 It use unit suffixes: Byte, Kilobyte, Megabyte, Gigabyte, Terabyte and Petabyte in order to reduce the number of digits to four or fewer using base 10 for sizes i.e. you see 30G (30 Gigabyte).

 $ du -sh